Cookies

 In the summer 2023, T-WAS was presented as a work on promotion and prevention in community context at 18th World Congress for the World Association for Infant Mental Health in Dublin, Ireland under the title “'Together We Are Strong' to avoid an increase of antisocial behavioural tendencies in deprived children”.

-Advantage and disadvantage of T-WAS
+Benefits and drawbacks of T-WAS

-Advantage: T-WAS is an inexpensive and preventive group activity that provides immediate and easy benefits for children in their local area.
+Benefits: T-WAS is an inexpensive and preventive group activity that provides immediate and easy benefits for children in their local area.
 It can therefore be implemented in schools, childcare facilities, etc.

-Disadvantage: It requires tenacious resilience on the part of the eclectic group leaders over the two-year period.
+Drawbacks: It requires tenacious resilience on the part of the eclectic group leaders over the two-year period.
 To meet the guidelines of some organisations, some games may have to be adapted.

 FIND OUT MORE ABOUT T-WAS